Vic Fernandez: Personal life and playing career

 Fernandez was born in 1939 in Argentina.
-In Argentina, he played for River Plate, San Lorenzo, and Deportivo Español, before moving to Australia and playing from 1963 to 1969 for Budapest, which became known as St George-Budapest during his time there, and in 1977 for Canberra City.
+In Argentina, he played for River Plate, San Lorenzo, and Deportivo Español, before moving to Australia and playing from 1963 to 1969 for St George-Budapest and in 1977 for Canberra City.

 He died on 17 February 2020 in Argentina.

 Managerial career

 In Australia, Fernandez moved into management, and coached teams including Canberra City, Inter Monaro, and Canberra Metro.
 While coaching Canberra Metro in 1992, he was caretaker manager of the Australian national team for two A international games, one each against Malaysia and Indonesia, and two B internationals, one each against Thailand's and South Korea's youth teams.
 They won one and lost one of each category.
 Fernandez went on to coach the Samoan national side from 2001 to 2002.